 L – Liverpool

 LS – Leeds

 NE – Newcastle

 No, anyone in employment can be eligible for the programme as long as you meet the pre-requisites, including the personal income cap of £25,000 per annum.

-Yes, if you are currently eligible to work in the UK without sponsorship and have a permanent address within the North and North East of England you are eligible to apply for the programme.
+Yes, if you are currently eligible to work in the UK without sponsorship and have a permanent address within the North of England, you are eligible to apply for the programme.

 Yes, as long as you meet the pre-requisites and are looking to train in entry level IT skills you can apply at any stage in your career.